maxosprojects/se-scripting/09-demo-upgrade.md

 splitInTwoHalves(line2, line21, line22);
 ```

-And the last thing to do is to set up managers for each of the four lines.
+Next, set up managers for each of the four lines.

 ```csharp
 managers.Add(new ColorfulManager(line11));